paola2262/credit-risk-classification/README.md

 Does performance depend on the problem we are trying to solve?

 Yes, performance depends on the problem.
 For loan classification, it’s more important to accurately predict high-risk loans (class 1) to avoid financial losses from defaults.
 While the model is excellent at predicting healthy loans, it could be better at predicting high-risk loans.
-The dataset is imbalanced, with many more healthy loans (18,723) than high-risk loans (661), which affects the model's performance for high-risk loans.

 I recommend using the logistic regression model because it performs very well overall.
 To improve predictions for high-risk loans, gather more data on these types of loans.
 This would help balance the dataset and potentially make the model better at identifying high-risk loans, reducing financial risks.